 Monkey see, monkey do is an American English idiom that says children learn by imitating what they see others do.
 Some etymologists trace the origin to an old African folk tale about a traveling hat salesman who took a nap under a tree.
 While he was sleeping, his entire inventory of hats was stolen by monkeys who then climbed up into the tree out of his reach.
-Upon waking and seeing the monkeys with his hats, the salesman gestures wildly and screams angrily at the monkeys, only to have them imitate his gesturing and screaming.
-Finally he throws his own hat to the ground in frustration.
-The monkeys do the same.
+Upon waking and seeing the monkeys with his hats, the salesman gestured wildly and screamed angrily at the monkeys, only to have them imitate his gesturing and screaming.
+Finally he threw his own hat to the ground in frustration.
+The monkeys did the same.

 Many people think that the violence children observe in television programs, movies, and video games leads them to behave aggressively.
 Others disagree, always a good place from which to launch an experiment.